Samsung/tizen-docs/docs/application/web/get-started/wearable-widget/first-app-widget.md

 For more information on configuring the application, see [Setting the Web Application Configuration](../../tutorials/process/setting-properties.md#set_widget).

-### Understanding the Source Code
+### Understand the source code

 Pay attention to the following main issues in the application source code, to understand how the application is designed and how it works.
-For source code details related to the UI, see [Designing a Simple UI](#ui).
+For source code details related to the UI, see [Designing a simple UI](#ui).

 -   The widget application settings are defined in the `config.xml` file.